They Always Speak with their Eyes Cast Down: Dalits on the Margin of Indian Democracy

 Every successive takeover of the regime of liberal democracy by political parties such as BJP involves a kind of paradox.
 The party makes promises to its social constituents and asserts its commitment to the principle of liberty at the same time that it limits the implementation of this principle.
 Liberty as an enabling principle is little more than a sop to social groups like Dalits in India.
 But socially dominant groups use the same principle to seek political subordination from the Dalit, on the one hand, and also to consolidate their ability to inflict ritual pollution on Indian Dalits on the other.
 For the upper caste political class, liberal democracy in India does not create a paradox, but it definitely does so for marginal groups including Dalits.

 This paradox gets played out quite prominently in the contradictory responses that the Dalit politicians seem to offer within the constraining logic of liberal democracy.
-At one level, the arresting march of egalitarian democracy in the Indian context prompts them to acquire an assertive posture against their sociologically constituted, politically perpetuated and historically reproduced forms of exclusion; at another level, the symbolic inclusion sustained by the tendency of possessive individualism that has become so strong among different social groups in the recent years (Behenji Mayawati’s political agenda and the rise of the Dalit millionaire are some developments that point in this direction)[1]Mayawati, the leader of the Bahujan Samaj Party, was the first female Dalit Chief Minister of an Indian state.
-She has served four terms as Chief Minister of India’s most populous state, Uttar … Continue reading results in taming the Dalit leaders who had begun as protagonists of fully formed egalitarian democracy.
+At one level, the arresting march of egalitarian democracy in the Indian context prompts them to acquire an assertive posture against their sociologically constituted, politically perpetuated and historically reproduced forms of exclusion; at another level, the symbolic inclusion sustained by the tendency of possessive individualism that has become so strong among different social groups in the recent years (Behenji Mayawati’s political agenda and the rise of the Dalit millionaire are some developments that point in this direction)[ref]Mayawati, the leader of the Bahujan Samaj Party, was the first female Dalit Chief Minister of an Indian state.
+She has served four terms as Chief Minister of India’s most populous state, Uttar Pradesh.[/ref] results in taming the Dalit leaders who had begun as protagonists of fully formed egalitarian democracy.
 The logic of what I call a “leakage democracy” or liberal democracy results in taming the Dalits.
 The Dalit Panthers of Maharashtra and the Republican Party of India definitely have been dissolved into political insignificance by “leakage democracy.”
 Leakage democracy could be defined in terms of its compulsion to allow a limited amount of illicit fringe benefits to flow toward its socially marginal classes.
 Needless to say, the main flow of advantage facilitated by the corrupt version of democracy goes directly to the governing class (bureaucrats), political class (legislators), and the ruling class (corporate).
 In fact, leakage becomes an organic need for the very survival of liberal democracy everywhere in the world.
 It is in this sense one has to understand the Congress party’s reluctant lip service to social equity.
 The NDA government that was formed after 16th of May, 2014, is effecting a shift towards a spoils-of-the-victor mentality, and appears to be using this mandate to exacerbate inequality without cover up.
 But the Dalit Members of Parliament who belong to the BJP do not seem to oppose this mentality.
 Nor do they have moral courage to face the Dalit masses that are at the receiving end of the multiple levels of marginalization.
 The question that needs to be raised is why Dalit representatives belonging to the ruling party speak to the camera with their eyes cast down?
 Let me attempt a possible answer to this important question.

 Dalit representatives find that the pacificatory structures of liberal democracy only assist in the ever growing traumatisation of Dalits.
 The logic of liberal democracy has a pacifying/normalising impact on the power of dissent that is already active among historically marginalised communities such as Dalits.
 The accommodation of Dalit leaders within ministries that are relatively insignificant, such as social justice ministry, offers these leaders just the appearance of being powerful.
 Such rationed forms of entitlement, however, do not enable Dalits to acquire a vibrant generic identity, one in which Dalit would appear in different domains of universal representation not as an identity but as a transformative idea that could be replicated across spheres of national and international importance.
 Instead, Dalits compete among themselves to remain firmly rooted in a narrow framework of identity.
 Ironically, to obtain nomination even from the Parliamentary seats reserved for Dalit candidates, they need the support of political parties that retain a Hindutva-oriented mindset.